North Darfur displaced: ‘Transitional Sudan govt must prove credibility’

 “If peace does not address the situation of displaced persons and refugees, we do not consider it peace”, Hamdok said.
 “We will not settle, unless we put an end to the suffering of the displaced and refugees.”

-Sheikh Ismail linked this to the credibility and seriousness of the transitional government in achieving the peace process with the armed movements, as well as addressing the issues of displaced persons and refugees, providing security, land, hawakeer (compensation), and voluntary return, prosecution of perpetrators of Darfur crimes, and the elimination of marginalisation.
+Sheikh Ismail linked this to the credibility and seriousness of the transitional government in achieving the peace process with the armed movements, as well as addressing the issues of displaced persons and refugees, security, lands, hawakeer (lands traditionally used by tribal communities), and voluntary return, prosecution of perpetrators of Darfur crimes, and the elimination of marginalisation.

 He told Radio Dabanga that the displaced people and refugees want peace, and do not advocate war or discrimination: “Their hearts and minds are open to peace”.